vdurmont/vdurmont.github.com/_posts/2014-09-24-how-to-create-an-amd-module.md

       if (typeof define === 'function' && define.amd) {
         define(factory);   // If we use a dependency mechanism, our method can be injected } else {
-        root.Hello = factory();    // If we don't, let's fallback on a global variable }
+        root.Hello = factory();    // If we don't, let's fallback to a global variable }
     }(this, function() {
       return function() {